hashicorp/terraform-provider-azurerm/website/docs/r/traffic_manager_profile.html.markdown

 * `monitor_config` - (Required) This block specifies the Endpoint monitoring configuration for the Profile, it supports the fields documented below.

+* `max_return` - (Optional) How many endpoints to return for DNS queries to this profile.
+Necessary when the `traffic_routing_method` is `MultiValue`, and ignored otherwise.
+Must be an integer between 1 and 8, with the default being 8.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 The `dns_config` block supports: